dmangame/dmangame/game_mechanics.md

 ## damage

-When a bullet goes through the same square that a unit is moving through on a turn, the unit's energy is depleted by ATTACK*LOG(MAP_SIZE) - ARMOR amount.
+When a bullet goes through the same square that a unit is moving through on a turn, the unit's energy is depleted by ATTACKxLOG(MAP_SIZE) - ARMOR amount.
 If a unit's energy falls below 0, it is considered dead and is taken off the map.
 Any moves that the unit made during the round are still carried out - so it can finish a capture event or attack.